AqwamCreates/DataPredict/docs/API/Models/MeanShift.md

 * maximumNumberOfIterations: How many times should the model needed to be trained.

-* bandwidth: The size of the area around each data point.
+* bandwidth: The maximum distance in order to merge with other centroids (center of clusters).

 * mode: Controls the mode of the model.
 Available options are: